Oliver-Lack/Wordie-AI/readme.md

 ToDo:
+- Connect conversation history to username AND password.
-8. S3 Bucket send data
+- S3 Bucket send data
-9. Get other models working
+- Get other models working

 Measures of unpredictability required:
 1. joint probability of sequence and interactions (iterated exponent of the summed logprobs)